Generalized Simplicial Attention Neural Networks: Abstract

 \section{Abstract}

-The aim of this work is to introduce Generalized Simplicial Attention Neural Networks (GSANs), i.e., novel neural architectures designed to process data defined on simplicial complexes using masked self-attentional layers.
-Hinging on topological signal processing principles, we devise a series of self-attention schemes capable of processing data components defined at different simplicial orders, such as nodes, edges, triangles, and beyond.
-These schemes learn how to weight the neighborhoods of the given topological domain in a task-oriented fashion, leveraging the interplay among simplices of different orders through the Dirac operator and its Dirac decomposition.
-We also theoretically establish that GSANs are permutation equivariant and simplicial-aware.
-Finally, we illustrate how our approach compares favorably with other methods when applied to several (inductive and transductive) tasks such as trajectory prediction, missing data imputation, graph classification, and simplex prediction.
+Graph machine learning methods excel at leveraging pairwise relations present in the data.
+However, graphs are unable to fully capture the multi-way interactions inherent in many complex systems.
+An effective way to incorporate them is to model the data on higher-order combinatorial topological spaces, such as Simplicial Complexes (SCs) or Cell Complexes.
+For this reason, we introduce Generalized Simplicial Attention Neural Networks (GSANs), novel neural network architectures designed to process data living on simplicial complexes using masked self-attentional layers.
+Hinging on topological signal processing principles, we devise a series of principled self-attention mechanisms able to process data associated with simplices of various order, such as nodes, edges, triangles, and beyond.
+These schemes learn how to combine data associated with neighbor simplices of consecutive order in a task-oriented fashion, leveraging on the simplicial Dirac operator and its Dirac decomposition.
+We also prove that GSAN satisfies two fundamental properties: permutation equivariance and simplicial-awareness.
+Finally, we illustrate how our approach compares favorably with other simplicial and graph models when applied to several (inductive and transductive) tasks such as trajectory prediction, missing data imputation, graph classification, and simplex prediction.